ShrutiPatil-dev/Music-Player/README.md

 ## How to Run:
 1. Clone this repository.
 2. Run `npm install` to install dependencies.
-3. Run `npm start` to start the application in development mode.
+3. Run `npm run dev` to start the application in development mode.
-4. Open `http://localhost:3000` in your browser.
+4. Open `http://localhost:5173` in your browser.